mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 He released his grip, and I stood just outside the door, still vying with my own thoughts.

 _I could run now.
 I wanted to run.
 I had this all planned out.
 I would deliver the message, then survive Ulukoma and come back redeemed.
-Kip and Mel would understand.
+Kipnu and Melna would understand.
 In the worst case, I would get a little cold in the dark.
-But Kip?
+But Kipnu?
 I would have to fend for him too.
 He doesn't know how to survive on the land_

 He pushed again, "If you won't tell me, then I'm going with you to find out myself."